tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 ![Virus Diagram]({{site.baseurl}}/images/bacteriophage_new.jpg)

 ### There you have it!
-You now know enough about viruses to understand what the Coronavirus is.
+You now know enough about viruses to be a responsible person about the Coronavirus is.
 Not that intimidating after all, right?

 ## Meeting Each Other Finally: The Coronavirus